DaleOrders/AWS-Study-Notes/README.md

   - This integrates with **kms** to encrypt passwords.
 - Allows for public parameters such as the latest AMI parameter to be stored and referenced during EC2 creation
-- Is a public service so any services needs access to the public sphere or to be an AWS public service.
+- Is a public service.
 - Applications, EC2 instances, lambda functions can all request access to parameter store.
 - Tied closely to IAM, can use